 Even though there is a documented program giving the instructions to our experienced guide about the proceedings of the tour, you are welcome to make slight twists in order to make your Kandy one day tour more interesting.

-- Day 1: leave Colombo early morning, places to visit en-route, Pinnawala elephant orphanage, spice garden, tooth relic temple, downtown Kandy
+- Day 1: leave Colombo early morning, places to visit en route, are Pinnawala elephant orphanage, spice garden, tooth relic temple, downtown Kandy

-What are the places to visit on Sri Lanka Kandy trip with the upcountry train journey
+What are the places to visit on the Sri Lanka Kandy trip with the upcountry train journey?